Often in life, experience is the best teacher.

 What Is the Treatment for Asthma in Cats?

-- Bronchodilators: Inhalers used to dilate or open the airways.
+- Bronchodilators: Inhalers used to enlarge or open the airways.
 Using an aerosol chamber made for cats, like the one in the photo, helps administer the exact dose.
 It's truly a life saver.
 Watch this video to learn how to use it and ensure your cat is inhaling enough times to get the full dose.

-- Immunotherapy: Helps stimulate the immune system to attack allergens.
 Immunotherapy can be given by oral drops under the tongue or shots.
 Either can be done at home or at the vet's office.
 It can take between 18 and 24 months to determine if it is working and providing full relief.
 However, you may see some relief at 3 to 6 months.
 It generally has a success rate of 85%–90% in improving symptoms.

-Ways to Reduce Asthma Attacks
+Tips to Reduce Asthma Attacks

 Even though there is no “cure” for asthma, cats can lead normal and active lives with proper management and supportive treatment.